VickieAbdul/Content-Category-Analysis/README.md

 NB:
 The dataset and company used in this project are fictional.
-The project was from the Accenture virtual internship experience program on the forage platform.
+The project was from the Accenture virtual internship experience program on the forage platform which I participated in.
 The social buzz company logo template was downloaded from @DesignEvo.com